abinit/abinit/doc/tutorial/dmft_triqs.md

 So, there is a trade-off: you want to reduce off-diagonal components and maximize the number of subspaces, which isn't always easy.
 Fortunately, our interface provides many basis options that can be set via [[dmft_triqs_basis]] - check the glossary for all available choices.

+!!! note

     Even though our interface handles the full off-diagonal hybridization and Green's function, some features are not available in this case.
-For instance, density matrix sampling
-([[dmft_triqs_measure_density_matrix]]) cannot be performed, making the sampling of static observables (like energy or electron number) much noisier.
+For instance, density matrix sampling ([[dmft_triqs_measure_density_matrix]]) cannot be performed, making the sampling of static observables (like energy or electron number) much noisier.
 We wish to emphasize that this limitation comes from TRIQS/CT-HYB itself, not our interface.

 To simplify things, you can set the off-diagonal components to zero in the CT-QMC basis via [[dmft_triqs_off_diag]]$=0$.
-Be careful, as this is no longer numerically exact.
+Be careful, as the calculation is no longer numerically exact in this case.

 In this example, we choose to stay in the cubic basis ([[dmft_triqs_basis]]$=0$) and neglect the off-diagonal components, since they vanish by symmetry anyway.
 The code then automatically detects and prints the most compact block structure of the hybridization function and electronic levels: